-If you’re a coach, entrepreneur or doctor (more and more people from the medical community are showing up in CI – very cool) you’ve had the experience of working with a client, or while public speaking, and you were really THERE with them.
-You didn’t have to look into your mental catalogue to give the right answer.
+If you’re a coach, entrepreneur, or doctor (more and more people from the medical community are showing up in CI – very cool) you’ve had the experience of working with a client or while public speaking, and you were really THERE with them.
+You didn’t have to look into your mental catalog to give the right answer.
 You just spoke.
 Your genius was on tap!

 Maybe you called it being in the zone.

 But here’s what was happening.
 See if this is true for you.

 You were breathing fully.

 You really saw the person or people in front of you.